Want to know more about smart cards?

 The International Organization for Standardization (ISO) has developed standards for smart cards.

 Individual industries are now developing proprietary versions of these ISO standards to support their own specific smart card applications.
-There are numerous standards developed by members of the Forum, and others, to support and promote smart card standards.
+There are many standards developed by members of the Forum and others, to support and promote smart card standards.

 What is a multiple application card?

-Blue from American Express currently offers two applications: extra security when shopping online using a PC smart card reader and online wallet, and a ticketing application that verifies a Cardmember's ticket order.
-Blue uses a multiple application operating system and American Express plans to add other applications to the card's smart chip.
+Blue from American Express currently offers two applications: extra security when shopping online using a PC smart card reader and an online wallet, and a ticketing application that verifies a Cardmember's ticket order.
+Blue uses a multiple application operating system, and American Express plans to add other applications to the card's smart chip.

 Added value with multiple applications

 A key component of Visa's multi-application offering is the flexible Open Platform technology.
 In addition to providing added application security through the use of 'firewalls' on the chip, the Open Platform allows for downloading new applications to the chip without having to reissue the card.

 Florida State University where 40,000 smart cards were deployed, which featured students' identification, dormitory security, banking, and a wide range of stored value functions for food, payphone, photocopying, transportation and vending services.

 What is the cost of an average smart card?

-Trying to respond to this question is like asking the cost of a car without defining whether it is a used VW or a new Rolls Royce.
+Trying to respond to this question is like asking the cost of a car without defining whether it is a Volkswagen or a new Rolls Royce.

-Why is reloadability important to the development of the smart card vis-a-vis disposable cards?
+Why is reloadability essential to the development of the smart card vis-a-vis disposable cards?

 There are markets for both disposable and reloadable cards.

-Disposable cards work well for an event and as a collectible card.
+Disposable cards work well for an event and as a collectable card.

 If the card is a multiple application card supporting, for example, debit and/or credit and stored value, the customer would not want to throw this type of card away.